straybiker/HA-load-balancer/README.md

 ## Installation
 - Create a new automation and paste the yaml code of LoadbalanceEVCharger.yamlinto it
-- Create a new script and past the the yaml code of the SetChargerParams.yaml in it
+- Create a new script and paste the yaml code of the SetChargerParams.yaml in it
+- [Optional] Create a new automation and paste the yaml code of resetCharger.yaml in it

 ## Prerequisites
 The load balancer is currently build to used in combination with an Alfen Eve Pro and BMW EV, but can be easily adjusted to use with another charger or car.